-In our opinion, the accompanying Financial Report of The Bell Financial Trust is in accordance with the Corporations Act 2001, including
+In our opinion, the accompanying Financial Report of the Scheme is in accordance with the Corporations Act 2001, including:

-- giving a true and fair view of the Scheme's financial position as at 30 June 2022, and of its financial performance and its cash flows for the year ended on that date; and - complying with Australian Accounting Standards and the Corporations Regulations 2001.
+- giving a true and fair view of the Scheme's financial position as at 30 June 2023 and of its financial performance for the year ended on that date; and - complying with Australian Accounting Standards and the Corporations Regulations 2001.

-The Financial Report comprises the:
+The Financial Report comprises:

-- Statement of Financial Position as at 30 June 2022; - Statement of Comprehensive Income for the year then ended; - Statement of Changes in Net Assets Attributable to Unitholders, and Statement of Cash Flows for the year then ended; - Notes including a summary of significant accounting policies - Directors' Declaration.
+- Statement of financial position as at 30 June 2023 - Statement of comprehensive income for the year then ended; - Statement of changes in net assets attributable to unitholders, and Statement of cash flows for the year then ended; - Notes including a summary of significant accounting policies - Directors' Declaration.